user-of-github/evo-ts-bootcamp/course-work/roulette/README.md

   - Babylon.js version from 4 to 8
 - Linked React Compiler v1.0
 - Modified a bit loading screen (with a manual-start-game button, to force start background music if autoplay didn't work)
 - Fixed a couple of moments, which for some reason stopped working in 2025
-- The rest is not changed and stayed as it was in 2021
+- Some very small optimizations
+- Whole project (99% of code) is left the same as it was developed in 2021.
+I just made it work a little more stable in the realities of 2025
 ___
 &nbsp;
 _Welcome to free online European roulette !_